sdziallas/comp55/docs/labs/12-Hash.md

 this time for contronyms which are words that often have opposite meanings.
 For example,
 think about the word ***dust***.
-Usually it means to take off something right?
+Usually, it means to take off something right?
 For example,
 when you want to *dust* the furniture.
 However,
-the word *dust* can also mean to add something instead of taking away!
+the word *dust* can also mean to add something instead of taking it away!
-For example you may want to *dust* a pan with flour.
+For example, you may want to *dust* a pan with flour.
-In this case the word **dust** has two meanings.
+In this case, the word **dust** has two meanings.
 Let's say we want to create a map that has both.
 How would this be done?
-In this situation we could create some really long string, but what we can do is simply create a different linkage, one in which we'll link a word, with another storage mechanism that would allow us to store multiple definitions.
+In this situation, we could create some long string, but what we can do is simply create a different linkage, one in which we'll link a word, with another storage mechanism that would allow us to store multiple definitions.